-By closing a vent, you cut off that room from the central unit and reduce the total amount of air that needs to be cooled, thus speeding up the cooling of other rooms where vents are open.
-You should also keep the doors to such rooms closed.
+By closing vents, you cut off rooms from the central unit and reduce the total amount of air that needs to be cooled.
+This speeds up the cooling of the rooms where vents are open.
+(You should also keep the doors to such rooms closed.)

 Mistake 6: Not Circulating Air With a Fan

-Most people use a fan when it’s somewhat hot and switch to the AC when it’s uncomfortably hot.
-But fans and ACs should not be seen as either-or.
-In fact, ACs work better when combined with fans!
-(Especially ceiling fans.)
+Most people use a fan when it’s warm and switch to the AC when it’s hot.
+But fans and ACs should not be seen as either-or; in fact, ACs work better when combined with fans.
+(Especially automated ceiling fans!)

 Imagine a drop of blue food coloring in a glass of water.
 If you wait, it could take hours before the color seeps throughout the water.
 But if you stir it, the color goes everywhere within seconds.

-Furthermore, the circulation of air helps your sweat to evaporate faster, which has a cooling effect on your skin.
-This allows you to set your AC to a higher temperature while still feeling just as comfortable, which can shave off huge chunks of your energy bill on hot days.
+In addition, the circulation of air helps your sweat to evaporate faster, and this has a cooling effect on your skin.
+Which means you can actually set your AC to a higher temperature while feeling just as comfortable.
+This trick can shave significant amounts off your energy bill on hot days.

-No matter how clean your room is, there are particles floating around in the air that get sucked into the AC unit during operation.
-To prevent these particles from building up and causing internal problems, all AC units have particle filters.
+No matter how clean your room is, there are always particles floating around in the air that get sucked into the AC unit during operation.
+To prevent these particles from causing internal problems, all AC units have particle filters.

 A clean filter is crucial for optimal AC efficiency.
-Particle buildup can reduce airflow, forcing the unit to work harder to pull in the same amount of air.
-At worst, a dirty filter can increase your energy bill by up to 15 percent and result in greater frequency of maintenance issues.
+Particle buildup reduces airflow, which forces the unit to work harder to pull in the same amount of air.
+At worst, a dirty filter can increase your energy bill by up to 15 percent—not to mention the increased likelihood of maintenance issues.

-If your AC is on all day every day, change the filter once every month.
-If you don’t use it so often, change the filter once every three months.
+If your AC is on all day every day, change the filter at least once per month.
+If you use it less often, change the filter once every three months.
 Some window units have removable filters that you can clean and rinse, otherwise you’ll need to buy replacement filters as necessary.

 Mistake 8: Forgetting to Clean Between Seasons

-For optimal cooling, you should help your AC unit out as much as possible.
-Anything you can do to reduce heat in your room, apartment, or house will go a long way towards making your unit more effective.
+Anything you can do to reduce heat in your room, apartment, or house will go a long way towards making your AC unit more effective and efficient.